 Membership and instruction are privileges not rights.
 We do not accept people merely because they want to join.
 We must be convinced that the applicant will produce a net positive value for the ryu.
 We invest substantial amounts of our time and energy into your initial training; it is only worthwhile if you are in it for the long haul.
 We are not interested in "tourists" or "collectors."
 To distinguish the serious seeker from the casual, we require you to attend and observe three training sessions.
 During this period, we will talk with you and get a feel for whether you will fit with the group.
 If we think that you will contribute to both the dojo and the ryu, we will provide you with the appropriate membership forms and waivers, give you information about how to acquire your equipment, and invite you to begin training at the next regular session.

-If you have completed the readings listed above, have considered carefully their contents and the information on this page, and would like to make an appointment to observe our training, please read this final message by Dave Lowry then fill in the form at the bottom of the page.
+If you have completed the readings listed above, have considered carefully their contents and the information on this page, and would like to make an appointment to observe our training, please read this final message by Dave Lowry then fill in the form at the bottom of that page.
 We will get back to you shortly with details on how to proceed.

 Please note that the koryu are generally not appropriate for children or adolescents, and the minimum age requirement is sixteen-and-a-half.